telerik/blazor-docs/components/grid/export/events.md

     * `Width` - define the width of the column **in pixels**.
     * `Title` - define the column title to be shown in the Excel file header.
     * `NumberFormat` - provide an Excel-compatible number/date format
-    * `Field` - provides the data bound field of the column.
+    * `Field` - set the data bound field of the column.

 * `Data` - `IEnumerable<object>` - assign a custom collection of data to be exported to Excel, for example only the selected items in the Grid.